ArduPilot/ardupilot_wiki/common/source/docs/common-sik-telemetry-radio.rst

    If you're looking for an alternative, the :ref:`RFD900 Radio Modem <common-rfd900>` is highly recommended by many community members (The SiK platform was based on the RFD900 and both platforms have continued to evolve).
-It is available at a similar price point from quality manufacturers and supports a significantly better range.
+It provides a significantly better range.

 Features
 ========